 In connection with the Merger, the Company guaranteed up to \$8,250 of principal under an existing note of Twistbox in accordance with the terms, conditions and limitations contained in the note.
-In connection with the guaranty, the Company issued the lender warrants to purchase 1,093 and 1,093 shares of common stock of the Company, exercisable at \$7.55 per share, and at \$5.00 per share, (increasing to \$7.55 per share, if not exercised in full by February 12, 2009), respectively, through July 30, 2011.
+In connection with the guaranty, the Company issued the lender two warrants, one to purchase 1,093 and the other to purchase 1,093 shares of common stock of the Company, exercisable at \$7.55 per share, and at \$5.00 per share, (increasing to \$7.55 per share, if not exercised in full by February 12, 2009), respectively, through July 30, 2011.
 The warrants have been included as part of the purchase consideration and have been valued using the Black Scholes method, using the stock price at the merger date of \$4.75 per share discounted for certain restrictions, a volatility of 70%, and the exercise price and the expected time to vest for each group.
+These warrants were subsequently amended as described in Note 8.

-The purchase consideration was determined by an independent valuation to be \$67,479, consisting of \$66,025 attributed to the common stock and options exchanged and warrants issued, and \$1,454 in transaction costs.
-The stock and options were valued using the Black Scholes method, using the stock price at the merger date of \$4.75 per share, a volatility of 70%, and in the case of options the exercise price and the expected time to vest for each group.
-Under the purchase method of accounting, the Company allocated the total purchase price of \$67,479 to the net tangible and intangible assets acquired and liabilities assumed based upon their respective estimated fair values as of the acquisition date as follows:
+The purchase consideration was determined to be \$67,479, consisting of \$66,025 attributed to the common stock and options exchanged and warrants issued, and \$1,454 in transaction costs.
+During the year, a further \$59 of transaction costs were recognized, with the result that the purchase consideration was increased to \$67,538, with an equivalent increase in Goodwill.
+The options and warrants were valued using the Black Scholes method, using the stock price at the merger date of \$4.75 per share, a volatility of 70%, and in the case of options the exercise price and the expected time to vest for each group.
+Under the purchase method of accounting, the Company allocated the total purchase price of \$67,538 to the net tangible and intangible assets acquired and liabilities assumed based upon their respective estimated fair values as of the acquisition date as follows:

 Cash \$ 6,679

 Accounts receivable 4,966

 Prepaid expenses and other current assets 1,138

 Property and equipment 1,062

 Other long-term assets 361

 Accounts Payable, accrued license fees and accruals (6,882)

 Other current liabilities (814)

 Accrued license fees, long term portion (2,796)

 Long term debt (16,483)

 Identified Intangibles 19,905

 Merger related restructuring reserves (1,034)

-Goodwill 61,377
+Goodwill 61,436

-\$ 67,479
+\$ 67,538

-Goodwill recognized in the above transaction amounted to \$61,377.
+The Merger related restructuring reserves were subsequently reduced by \$215, increasing net assets acquired and consequentially reducing goodwill by that amount.
+As a result, Goodwill recognized in the above transaction amounted to \$61,221.
 Goodwill in relation to the acquisition of Twistbox is not expected to be deductible for income tax purposes.
-The preliminary purchase price allocation, including the allocation of goodwill, will be updated as additional information becomes available.
 Merger related restructuring reserves include reserves for employee severance and for office relocation.